Lyle, Lyle, Crocodile (film): Production

 Lyle, Lyle, Crocodile is a feature film adaptation of both the children's story of the same name and its prequel The House on East 88th Street, both of which were written by Bernard Waber.
 Both books were previously adapted as a 1987 animated HBO special titled Lyle, Lyle Crocodile: The Musical – The House on East 88th Street, which was also a musical.
 It was announced in May 2021 with filmmaking duo Will Speck and Josh Gordon attached to direct from a screenplay by William Davies for Sony Pictures.
 Filming took place in New York City in September 2021.
 Notable filming locations include 85th Street, 86th Street, Astor Place and Bowery station, and Broadway, between 45th Street and 46th Street.
 Visual effects were handled by Framestore, OPSIS, and Day for Nite.
 The production used Xsens equipment for motion capture performed by Ben Palacios (as well as Rudie Bolton for Young Lyle), and also used Unreal Engine and IClone Motion Live for visual effects.
+The film's dance sequences were choreographed by Shannon Holtzapffel, whose work was described as drawing on classic musical theatre while being designed around the characters' environments; he also developed Hector P. Valenti's movement around Javier Bardem's strengths, while Lyle's dance movement was developed through motion capture.